 No, HSA Bank does not provide tax or legal advice.
 Please consult with a qualified tax or legal professional if advice is needed regarding your specific situation.

-If you should lose your health insurance coverage, you are required to prorate the contribution limits for the months in which you had insurance.
+If you should lose your health insurance, you are required to prorate the contribution limits for the months in which you had insurance.

 HSA eligibility ends upon enrolling in Medicare.
 You can still contribute the prorated IRS contribution limit until the IRS contribution deadline.
 Once you enroll in Medicare, you can keep the account open and continue to use funds already in the account.

-While you are not required to submit any receipts to HSA Bank for your Health Savings Account, you absolutely should save any receipts and Explanation of Benefits (EOBs) for IRS-qualified medical expenses for tax purposes.
+While you are not required to submit any receipts to HSA Bank for your HSA, you absolutely should save any receipts and Explanation of Benefits (EOBs) for IRS-qualified medical expenses for tax purposes.
 Using our online expense tracker, you can easily enter and track these expenses by securely uploading receipts and supporting documentation.